IanWhitney/hstore_radio_buttons/README.md

       o Sheep
       o Pig

+### Defining buttons in a YAML file

-In this example we have two sets of buttons, one for the Gender question and one for the Barn Animal question.
+In above example we have two sets of buttons, one for the Gender question and one for the Barn Animal question.
 Each set needs to be defined in a yaml file that lives in config/hstore_radio_button_sets.yml

     person:
       gender: